Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Abstract

 \section{Abstract}

-We prove a splitting formula of Gromov-Witten invariants of simple normal crossing varieties, under the assumption of the gluing strata being toric varieties.
-The formula is based on the punctured Gromov-Witten theory developed in \cite{ACGSPunc}.
+We prove a splitting formula that reconstructs the logarithmic Gromov-Witten invariants of simple normal crossing varieties from the punctured Gromov-Witten invariants of their irreducible components, under the assumption of the gluing strata being toric varieties.
+The formula is based on the punctured Gromov-Witten theory developed by Abramovich, Chen, Gross and Siebert.